 - CANCELLATION FEES, year round: 21 days or more ahead: No Charge; 14 to 20 days: 50% of total boarding fee; 7 – 14 days: 75% of total boarding fee; 6 days or less: 90% of total boarding fee.

-- As puppies under 6 months of age may require more trips outside for elimination, we may charge a $5.00 per day surcharge for puppies younger than 6 months of age.
+- As puppies under 6 months of age may require more trips outside for elimination, and require more of our time and attention to care for properly in general, we charge a $5.00 per day surcharge for puppies younger than 6 months of age.